TrnsltLife/your-journey/README.md

 8. Click the "Begin Journey" button to start playing!

 #### Installation instructions - Mac
-1. Download YourJourney_Mac_v0.36.app.zip file somewhere and run "YourJourney_v0.36".
+1. Download YourJourney_Mac_v0.37.app.zip file somewhere and run "YourJourney_v0.37".
 If it tells you it can't run the software because it can't verify there aren't any viruses, try again and tell it to Open anyways.
 2. Put your .jime scenario files (like [The Watch at Weathertop](https://drive.google.com/file/d/1Rr2HZlZ-ba17b714xOql2_Dgg5pnyWIg/view?usp=sharing) by [Noldorion](https://boardgamegeek.com/user/Noldorion)) in the "Your Journey" folder in your User folder (Mac users), e.g. /Users/(your-user-name)/Your Journey/Weathertop.jime.
+3. Or put a Campaign .zip file like [Shadows.of.Mirkwood.zip](https://github.com/TrnsltLife/YourJourneyScenarios/releases/tag/shadows-of-mirkwood-v1.0-play-with-YourJourney-v0.36)) in that same folder.
+The games should enable this Campaign the next time you run the game.
-3. Hit the "New Game" button at the title.
+4. Hit the "New Game" button at the title.
-4. Create a save slot on the next screen (just start typing when it asks for a name, then press enter).
+5. Create a save slot on the next screen (just start typing when it asks for a name, then press enter).
-5. Load your level on the next screen.
+6. Load your level on the next screen.
-6. Choose your characters by clicking on the top half; change their names by clicking on the bottom half, typing, and pressing enter.
+7. Choose your characters by clicking on the top half; change their names by clicking on the bottom half, typing, and pressing enter.
-7. Change the difficulty level by clicking on the "Normal" button.
+8. Change the difficulty level by clicking on the "Normal" button.
-8. Click the "Begin Journey" button to start playing!
+9. Click the "Begin Journey" button to start playing!

 ## The Scenario Editor
 The editor is available in [a separate repository](https://github.com/TrnsltLife/JiMEditor).